How will coastal hazards affect you?

 We have drawn on robust, transparent and accessible technical, social and economic evidence, indigenous knowledge, and wider community input to develop our draft recommendations.

-Once finalised, our recommendations will help guide the development of District Plan provisions to manage coastal issues and develop an approach to help the district deal with coastal hazards in the future.
+Our recommendations will help guide the development of District Plan provisions to manage coastal issues and develop an approach to help the district deal with coastal hazards in the future.

 Feedback on draft recommendations

-We're reaching out to you, our Kāpiti Coast District communities, to find out how you think our district should respond to coastal hazards from sea-level rise.
+We asked for your feedback on how you think our district should respond to coastal hazards from sea-level rise.

-We want to hear your thoughts on:
+We wanted to hear your thoughts on:

 • Our draft preferred pathways for coastal adaptation